clhenrick/portfolio/pages/cv.md

 *July, 2021 – Present*
 Berkeley, CA

 Contributing Web Development, Data Visualization, and UX Design to [Cal-Adapt](https://cal-adapt.org) and related projects that address the adaptation and mitigation of climate change in California.
-Team member of the [Geospatial Innovation Facility](http://gif.berkeley.edu/) within the College of Natural Sciences at UC Berkeley.
+Team member of the [Geospatial Innovation Facility](http://gif.berkeley.edu/) within the [Rausser College of Natural Resources](https://nature.berkeley.edu/) at UC Berkeley.

 ### Google
 **UX Engineer II: Data Visualization**